What is a stroke?

 Treatments and Therapies

-- Meditation and Heart Health (American Heart Association)
+- Meditation to Boost Health and Wellbeing (American Heart Association)

 - Stroke Treatments (American Heart Association, American Stroke Association)